Table of Contents:

 Why is employee engagement important?

-In a nutshell, employee engagement has been proven to reduce staff turnover, improve productivity and efficiency, improve customer service and retention, and deliver higher profits.
+In a nutshell, there are several proven employee engagement benefits including reduce staff turnover, improve productivity and efficiency, improve customer service and retention, and deliver higher profits.
 Ultimately, having an engaged team makes a business easier to run, and enables it to focus on activities that deliver higher value, such as innovation, process improvement, and development.

 According to a 2018 Gallup survey, researchers found that highly engaged teams show 21% greater profitability.
 Another report from Salesforce ensured that employees who felt their voices were being heard were 4.6 times more likely to feel empowered to perform their best work.